5 Easiest States to Establish Residency

 Steps to become South Dakota resident

 South Dakota’s residency requirements are particularly accommodating to nomads.
-The state allows individuals to establish residency without the need for prolonged physical presence.
-In fact, the only requirement is that you renew your South Dakota driver’s license in person every five years.
+The state allows individuals to establish residency without prolonged physical presence.
+Once you’ve properly established residency, the primary ongoing requirement is that you renew your South Dakota driver’s license in person every five years.

 Residency requirements can vary even within the same state, as different universities and institutions may interpret in-state regulations differently.